 5 Reliable Solar Lights to Pack for Your Next Camping Trip

-Best When Waterproof is Key
+Best When Waterproof Is Key

 While there are certainly ways to keep your gear dry on a river trip, it’s best to set yourself up for success by assuming things will get wet.
-MPOWERD’s Luci Outdoor 2.0 collapsible lantern is waterproof for up to 30 minutes when submerged up to a meter underwater, so it’s ready to withstand a potential dunking in the river.
+BioLite’s Luci Outdoor 2.0 collapsible lantern is waterproof for up to 30 minutes when submerged up to a meter underwater, so it’s ready to withstand a potential dunking in the river.
 Thanks to its 7-hour recharge time, you can collapse and set it out on the boat to catch some rays while you’re moving for the day, and it’ll be ready to go when you get to camp.

 Pros: